|

 but only if you can work safely without one"

-It is really just a random note entry poking fun at the
+It is really just a random note entry.
+It pokes fun at the

-programming something that's easier for them to fake.
+programming something that's easier for them to fake (such optimists).

 -